joshr90/ShinyWhale/README.md

 The culmination of observations for each individual during the sampling periods for the study forms the capture history.
-Each year of the capture history represents a year for the study population, which we set as the first month of the reproductive period, which can be set by the user in the *Capture Histories* tab of the app.
-The capture history is then combined with an additional period at the beginning of the study period where all individuals are assigned a **3** (neither seen nor recovered) which results in the observation matrix.
+Each year of the capture history represents a year for the study population, which I set as the first month of the reproductive period, which can be set by the user in the Capture Histories tab of the app.
+The capture history is then combined with an additional period at the beginning of the study period where all individuals are assigned a 3 (neither seen nor recovered) which results in the observation matrix.

 #### Data augmentation